 - A refugee is someone who has been forced to flee their country because of a well-founded fear of persecution or violence, e.g. a civil war or ethnic violence. - An asylum seeker is someone who has left their country and has formally applied for refugee status in your country but is waiting for an official determination by the government.

 Who would be considered a refugee?

-- Someone fleeing the war in Ukraine. - Someone fleeing civil war in Syria. - Someone who is Buddhist fleeing religious persecution in China. - Someone who is LGBTQ fleeing persecution in Iran. - Someone fleeing persecution in Eritrea for protesting for democracy.
+- Someone fleeing civil war in Syria. - ▲ Someone who is Buddhist fleeing religious persecution in China. - Someone who is LGBTQ fleeing persecution in Iran. - Someone fleeing persecution in Eritrea for protesting for democracy.